reactjs/react-docgen/README.md

 [`@react-docgen/cli`](./packages/react-docgen-cli/) is a cli wrapper around the library allowing using `react-docgen` on the command line.

+## Typescript

+See [this issue](https://github.com/reactjs/react-docgen/issues/1005) about the status of TypeScript.

 ## Documentation

 For version 5.x please checkout the